maximomartinezsoria/checkers/Readme.md

 # Checkers with AI

-Checkers game with AI implemented with the minimax algorithm.
+Checkers game with AI implemented with minimax algorithm.
 Can you beat it?

 ![checkers image](checkers.png 'Checkers')